Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 > Notice the uppercase `B`.
 Use `Behavior` to bind a content to a class, use `behavior` to bind a content to an object.

-It is often useful to specialize a behavior inline, in the template itself.
+It is often useful to specialize a behavior inline, as part of the template itself.
 To do that, use an anonymous class.

 	let BackButton = Content.template($ => ({
 		Behavior: class extends ButtonBehavior {